erkobridee/react-embedding-tableau/src/content/bookmarks/tableau.md

 ### [Tableau JavaScript API](https://help.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api.htm)

 > Use the Tableau JavaScript API to integrate Tableau visualizations into your own web applications.
+>
+> **NOTE:** this was the previous way of how add a Tableau view on a web site/app before the launch of the Tableau Embedding API

 - [Concepts](https://help.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api_concepts.htm)